bibliobraggins/sippet_extras/README.md

 A SIP element should at least handle the following  methods as a client and server:
   - INVITE
-    - invite's are used to set up one or more rtp session from one peer to another, as a call.
+    - invite's are used to set up one or more rtp session from one peer to another, as a call. calls represent a process in memory that will make use of a media pipeline to handle data streams
   - CANCEL
     - cancel is used to deconstruct and disregard a call that was in progress, but the given client has not received a final ([2-6]00) response yet. the call should not complete construction and be torn down.
   - BYE
-    - same as a cancel, but this call was set up, indicating it should be persisted somewhere in history and the call should now be torn down
+    - same as a cancel, but this call was set up, indicating it should be persisted somewhere in history and the call should now be torn down.
   - ACK
     - ack is used to indicate that a client has handled a final response from the server for a given transaction in many cases acks won't be provided with a key, but their CSEQ will mach the one sent in the initial invite